Multi-photon Monte Carlo event generator KKMCee for lepton and quark pair production in lepton colliders: Structure of the program

 The \kkmcee\ event generator communicates with the \dizet\ F77 library through the text file {\tt DIZET-table1} created by the {\tt TabmainC} program located in a separate {\tt DZface} directory.
 The source of {\tt TabmainC} consists of only one small C++ program {\tt TabMain.cxx} and one small F77 program {\tt hhDizet.f}, which both reside in the {\tt DZface} directory.

 Before starting the \kkmcee\ event generator, the {\tt DIZET-table1} file must be created in the local directory by invoking {\tt TabmainC} using the same local input file as \kkmcee.
 The {\tt DIZET-table1} file could be reused, but we recommend recreating it before any new MC run (in the user examples of the next section, {\tt Makefile} recreates this file automatically).
 The above organization is a slightly simplified version of the interface to \dizet\ in the classic \kkmc~\cite{Jadach:2000ir} and most likely will stay quite similar in the case of any new EW library in the future.
+In particular, two-loop EW corrections (once available) will cost a lot of CPU time to calculate and will have to be stored on disk in the form of predefined look-up tables.